CQCL/pytket-docs/manual/manual_circuit.rst

 Click on the QPE box in the diagram above to view the underlying circuit.

-What if we want to append a single :py:class:`CircBox` across multiple registers?

-If we want to do this we can use the :py:meth:`Circuit.add_circbox_regwise` method to control where the :py:class:`CircBox` gets added.
+If we want add a :py:class:`~pytket.circuit.CircBox` across multiple registers we can do this with the :py:meth:`Circuit.add_circbox_regwise` method.

 Lets first define a circuit with the register names ``a``, ``b`` and ``c``.